 Contact our Credentialing Coordinator for assistance in the Physician Application process.

 The Credentialing Staff acts as the primary contact point for physicians and allied health professionals to provide information, support and coordination of credentialing, privileging and membership to Parkview Medical Center.

 It is also the Credentialing Staff’s responsibility to review and maintain accurate files to ensure primary source verification of licensure, education, post-graduate clinical training, board verification, malpractice history, and disciplinary actions, as well as other professional sanctions.
 The Credentialing Staff will also identify potential issues; generate reports and present findings to the various Department Qualifications Committees, the Credentials Committee, the Medical Executive Committee, and the Medical Relations Committee to facilitate recommendations for approval.

 Continuing Medical Education

-Parkview Medical Center is accredited by the Colorado Medical Society to provide continuing medical education for physicians.
+Parkview Health System is accredited by the Colorado Medical Society to provide continuing medical education for physicians.
 Accreditation is a voluntary system that assures the public and the medical community that accredited CME is a strategic partner in health care quality and safety initiatives, providing physicians with relevant, effective education that meets their learning and practice needs.
 Accreditation standards ensure that CME is designed to be independent, free of commercial bias, and based in valid content.

 Parkview’s CME Coordinator arranges for CME programs and coordinates Performance Improvement (PI) CME projects.
 For a schedule of upcoming programs please contact the CME Coordinator.
 Additionally, Parkview offers online CME access 24/7 from any location again; contact the CME Coordinator for more information.